psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 ### 🔗 Energy supply chains

 Detailed modeling of energy supply chains, enabling integrated planning of electricity, natural gas, hydrogen, biomass, Power-to-X, X-to-Y, and more.
+These supply chains can be co-optimized with power system operations and expansions in a fully integrated framework.

 - **Comprehensive supply chain modeling**: represent the full cycle of energy transformation, including production, transport, conversion, storage, and demand.
 - **Multiple energy carriers**: define energy networks for fuels such as natural gas, hydrogen, methanol, biogas, electricity, and synthetic products.